go-delve/delve/Documentation/cli/README.md

 ## continue
 Run until breakpoint or program termination.

-	continue [<linespec>]
+	continue [<locspec>]

-Optional linespec argument allows you to continue until a specific location is reached.
+Optional locspec argument allows you to continue until a specific location is reached.
 The program will halt if a breakpoint is hit before reaching the specified location.

 For example: